jaguarRiveroCisco/SecureProcessManager/README.md

 - **`tests`**: Contains test files for the application.

-### Appendix

-#### Using the Arguments Class to Manage Process Execution
+#### Using the Arguments Class to Manage System Process Execution

-We leverage the \`Arguments\` class to handle the configuration and parameterization of the posix_spawn-created processes, making it easier to handle the process' parameters.
+We leverage the \`Arguments\` class to handle the configuration and parameterization of the posix_spawn-created processes (system processes) , making it easier to handle the process' parameters.

 **Arguments Class:**